NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 ## Create a new branch

 If you want to introduce modifications or develop new features for a certain application without having to change anything in the main branch `master`, then you can create a new branch.

 Let's say you are on the `master` branch and want to create a new branch.
 Here's what you'll do:
 ```
 git checkout -b <my branch name>.
 ```

 This command will automatically create a new branch and then move you to that branch.
 To confirm that your new branch was created you can use the `git branch` command.
 The branch name with the asterisk next to it indicates which branch you're pointed to at that given time.

 Once you've created a branch, you can save your progress with `git add` and `git commit` as usual.
 Remember that executing `git push` will upload the changes _remotely_ to the current branch `<my branch name>` (_NB!_ You may perhaps get a message from git and  be asked to push explicitly to the remote version of the branch -- I usually just follow the syntax that is suggested in that message).

 Now if you are ready to make all the modifications in the branch to be part of the main branch, then you can merge it to `master` by executing:

 ```
 git checkout master
 git merge <my branch name>
 ```

 Note that at any point in time, you can switch to the `master` branch by `git checkout master`.
 Similary, if you want to switch to a different branch then do `git checkout <my branch name>`.

 ### Forking a repository

-If you are working in a project with multiple users or in a project owned by someone else, then it is useful to first fork the repository, that is, to make your own copy of the repository that you can work with and do the changes you ned to do.
+If you are working in a project with multiple users or in a project owned by someone else, then it is useful to first fork the repository, that is, to make your own copy of the repository that you can work with and do the changes you need to do.
 In many projects, this is the only way of contributing changes to a repository.

 This is most easily done on repository web-page.
-For a BitBucket repository, you cllick on the '+'-sign in the left margin and select `Fork this repository`.
+For a BitBucket repository, you click on the '+'-sign in the left margin and select `Fork this repository`.
 You will then be asked where to place it -- usually you want to place it in your own workspace in an appropriate project.
 It could be good to add a short description for future reference.
 Then from your so created *local* fork repository web page, you continue by cloning a _gwd_ and then create a branch, implement, commit, and push changes, just as described above.
+(If you want to share your changes with the repo owner, you can make a _pull request_ -- currently not covered here.)

 #### Removing a forked repository

 Removing a forked repository will not affect the original repository at all.
 Removal is best done on the Bitbucket webpage for the forked repository:
 1. Verify that you are in the right repository!
 2. Click `Repository settings` in the left margin.
 3. Click `Repository details` under `GENERAL` to the left of the Pages.